 Performance outcomes Acceptable outcomes Applicant response ecosystem processes within the development site to the greatest extent practicable.
 The site has been clear of vegetations circa 1980.
 PO7 Development is to maintain access to and along the foreshore for general public access.
-AO7.1 Development provides for regular access points for pedestrians including approved walking tracks, boardwalks and viewing platforms. and Not applicable AO7.2 Development provides for regular access points for vehicles including approved roads and tracks. or Not applicable AO7.3 Development demonstrates an alternative solution to achieve an equivalent standard of performance.
+AO7.1 Development provides for regular access points for pedestrians including approved walking tracks, boardwalks and viewing platforms. and Not applicable AO7.2 Development provides for regular access points for vehicles including approved roads and tracks.
+Not applicable or AO7.3 Development demonstrates an alternative solution to achieve an equivalent standard of performance.
 Not applicable PO8 Public access to the coast is appropriately located, designed and operated.
-AO8.1 Development maintains or enhances public access to the coast. or Not applicable AO8.2 Development is located adjacent to state coastal land or tidal water and minimises and offsets any loss of access to and along the foreshore within 500 metres. or Not applicable
+AO8.1 Development maintains or enhances public access to the coast. or Not applicable AO8.2 Development is located adjacent to state coastal land or tidal water and minimises and offsets any loss of access to and along the foreshore within 500 metres.
+Not applicable or

-Performance outcomes Acceptable outcomes Applicant response AO8.3 Development adjacent to state coastal land or tidal water demonstrates an alternative solution to achieve an equivalent standard and quality of access Not applicable PO9 Development adjacent to state coastal land or tidal water is located, designed and operated to: (a) maintain existing access to and along the foreshore; (b) minimise any loss of access to and along the foreshore, or (c) offset any loss of access to and along the foreshore by providing for enhanced alternative access in the general location.
-AO9.1 Development adjacent to state coastal land or tidal water: (a) demonstrates that restrictions to public access are necessary for: (i) the safe and secure operation of development; (ii) the maintenance of coastal landforms and coastal habitat; or (b) maintains public access (including public access infrastructure that has been approved by the local government or relevant authority) through the site to the foreshore for: (i) pedestrians via access points including approved walking tracks, boardwalks and viewing platforms; (ii) vehicles via access points including approved roads or tracks.
-Not applicable AO9.2 Development adjacent to state coastal land or tidal water: (a) is located and designed to: (i) allow safe unimpeded access to, over, under or around built infrastructure located on, over or along the foreshore, for example through the provision of Not applicable
+Performance outcomes Acceptable outcomes Applicant response PO9 Development adjacent to state coastal land or tidal AO8.3 Development adjacent to state coastal land or tidal water demonstrates an alternative solution to achieve an equivalent standard and quality of access AO9.1 Development adjacent to state coastal land or tidal Not applicable Not applicable water is located, designed and operated to: (a) maintain existing access to and along the foreshore; (b) minimise any loss of access to and along the foreshore, or (c) offset any loss of access to and along the foreshore by providing for enhanced alternative access in the general location. water: (a) demonstrates that restrictions to public access are necessary for: (i) the safe and secure operation of development; (ii) the maintenance of coastal landforms and coastal habitat; or (b) maintains public access (including public access infrastructure that has been approved by the local government or relevant authority) through the site to the foreshore for: (i) pedestrians via access points including approved walking tracks, boardwalks and viewing platforms; (ii) vehicles via access points including approved roads or tracks.
+AO9.2 Development adjacent to state coastal land or tidal water: (a) is located and designed to: (i) allow safe unimpeded access to, over, under or around built infrastructure located on, over or along the foreshore, for example through the provision of Not applicable